 - Price: $$$

-Best 2 Person Pop Up Tent – Coleman Pop Up Camping Tent with Dark Room Technology
+Best Pop Up Tent (2-Person) – Coleman Pop Up Camping Tent

 Coleman makes some really great outdoor products that are quite affordable, and this pop-up tent fits perfectly into that category.
-It’s a 2-person pop-up tent that’s also available in a 4-person capacity, and we really like the Dark Room Technology that they’ve built into the fabric.
-You’ll notice that it’s much darker than traditional tent fabrics, and that’s because it blocks 90% of the sun’s rays.
-This makes it cooler inside the tent, even on the sunniest days.
+It’s a 2-person pop-up tent that’s also available in a 4-person capacity, and it’s an awesome tent that sets up remarkably quick.

-As for assembly, this tent pops up in as little as 10 seconds.
-It uses pre-attached poles, guylines and rainfly, so everything is ready to just pop open.
-Simply open the folded tent, set it on the ground, and stake the corners.
-Then you’re all set!
 The rainfly comes attached, but you can remove it and expose the mesh roof for increased ventilation.
-To take it down, you’ll need two people to make it easier, but the tent packs down into the included storage bag quite easily once you get the hang of it.
+To take it down, you may need two people to make it easier, but the tent packs down into the included storage bag quite easily once you get the hang of it.
+Several users reported that the tent was difficult to pack away, but we found it to be simple enough after a couple of tries.

 The main downside of this tent is that there’s no information on the tent’s fabric thickness or the waterhead rating.
 Because of this, we wouldn’t recommend using this tent for long camping trips or times you could be exposed to rain.
 It would be perfect for casual campers who enjoy summer camping in nice weather conditions or even as a kids tent for the backyard.